Recently, one of our users asked us how they can disable the login with email feature introduced in WordPress 4.5.

 If someone wants to break into your WordPress site, knowing an email address could potentially make it easier for them to break in by guessing your password or hacking your email account.

-We don’t believe that using an email address to log in makes a WordPress site any less secure.
-You can always add more security layers like password protecting WordPress admin directory, and adding two-step verification.
+We don’t believe using an email address to log in makes a WordPress site less secure.
+You can always add more security layers like password-protecting the WordPress admin directory and adding two-step verification.

 Having said that, we understand that some users may still want to disable login with email feature on their WordPress sites.
-Let’s see how you can easily do that.
+Here are 2 methods for how you can easily do that:

 - Method 1.
 Disable Login with Email in WordPress using Code (Recommended)